 You may be asked the following questions:

-- Are you taking blood thinners, such as aspirin, warfarin or clopidogrel, or an NSAID, such as ibuprofen or naproxen?
+- Are you taking blood thinners, such as aspirin, warfarin or clopidogrel, or similar medicines?
+Are you taking an NSAID, such as ibuprofen or naproxen?

 - Have you had any trauma to the abdomen or rectum?